mount Joy Farms

-Mount Joy is a family-owned farm situated in the Banhoek Valley, near Stellenbosch, approximately 45 km from Cape Town, South Africa.
+Mount Joy is a family estate situated in the Banhoek Valley, near Stellenbosch, approximately 45 km from Cape Town, South Africa.
 It is a major producer of plums growing 15 varieties mainly for the export market.
-Mount Joy has the reputation of being one of South Africa’s oldest deciduous fruit farms with over 300 years of history.
-As a business we have stood firm against the inexorable conversion of orchards into the prevalent boutique wine estates of today.
+The fruit is packed on Mount Joy by our packing company, Banhoek Fruit Packers.

 We recognise that our workforce is our most important asset so we support the initiatives of organised agriculture to achieve transformation in the agricultural labour sector and we subscribe to a code of conduct regarding fair employment practices.
 We have implemented steps to give practical effect to our commitment for the transformation of workers’ rights with regard to housing and community initiatives such as education of workers and their children.
 Mount Joy has a deep commitment to those who work the soil in this unique valley.

 We utilise high-density trellised planting systems.
 Root stocks are used which have a dwarfing influence on the plum trees.
 Trellising ensures higher fruit yields, good fruit sizing and colouring as well as less wind damage.

 We lay a strict emphasis on environmentally friendly agricultural practices.
 Leaf and soil laboratory analyses are undertaken regularly to identify any deficiencies in trace elements and to ensure that fertilisers are used only when necessary.
 Drone technology is also now employed.
 The irrigation water in our dams and other water sources is also laboratory tested on a regular basis to ensure an acceptable quality.
 Recognising that water is a scarce resource, computerised irrigation scheduling systems are used to conserve water.

 We adopt an Integrated Pest Management approach (IPM) so that pesticides are not applied unnecessarily.
 This means that there is an ongoing monitoring of orchards for the control of pests and plant diseases.